ddichev-hub/network-monitoring/README.md

 The example has dummy IPs and doesn't include client certificates.

-1. Obtain CA cer, client cert and key and place them in telegraf/etc
+1. Obtain CA cer, client cert and key and place them in telegraf/etc.
-    - make sure to change the name in telegraf.conf file.
-Look for client.cert.pem, client.key.pem and ca.cert.pem
-2. Replace the 192.0.0.x IPs in telegraf.conf with devices that you want to monitor
-3. Replace the 192.0.0.1 IP in grafana/dashboards file
+    - Note the name of the files are specified in file telegraf/etc/telegraf.conf, section  [[inputs.gnmi ]] with variables tls_ca,tls_cert, tls_key
+2. Change variables in configuration.env
 4. Run ./provision.sh to start the docker-compose

 Press Ctrl+C to stop